Ichigo3766/mcplex/README.md

 ## Prerequisites

-Before installing Dolphin MCP, ensure you have the following prerequisites installed:
+Before installing MCPlex MCP, ensure you have the following prerequisites installed:

 1. **Python 3.8+**
 2. **SQLite** - A lightweight database used by the demo